sketchplugins/plugin-directory/README.md

 - [Evenly Distributed Guides](https://github.com/herrhelms/even-guides-sketch), by herrhelms: Add evenly distributed guides to artboards.
 - [Export Assets](https://github.com/geertwille/sketch-export-assets), by Geert Wille: A Sketch plugin that allows to quickly export assets for Android, iOS, Windows Phone and the Web.
 - [Export for Replia](https://github.com/bunguu/sketchexportforrepliaplugin), by Kazuya Hirobe: Sketch Plugins to export selected artboard or layers for Replia.
+- [Export More](https://github.com/nathco/export-more), by Nathan Rutzky: Sketch.app plugin for exporting ICNS and GIFs
+- [Export Symbols](https://github.com/marianomike/sketch-exportsymbols), by Mike Mariano: Sketch Plugins
 - [Export to Proto.io](https://proto.io), by Proto.io: Give life to your Sketch designs!
 Export all or selected artboards to Proto.io screens, preserving layer positioning and hierarchy.
 By exporting to Proto.io you can link screens together, add interactions and animations.
-- [Export-More](https://github.com/nathco/export-more), by Nathan Rutzky: Sketch.app plugin for exporting ICNS and GIFs
 - [Fake Chinese Name for Sketch](https://github.com/jjying/fake-chinese-name-for-sketch), by JJ Ying: Generate Chinese names for text layers.
 - [Find All Instances of Symbol](https://github.com/nmwoods1/sketch---find-all-instances-of-symbol), by nmwoods1: A Sketch plugin that lets you find all of the instances of a symbol across multiple pages/artboards
 - [Find And Replace](https://github.com/mscodemonkey/sketch-find-and-replace), by Martin Steven: Sketch 3 plugin to do a simple find and replace on text within layers
 - [FindSlice](https://github.com/atomkirk/find-slice-sketch-plugin), by Adam Kirk: List all exportable layers/slices and navigate to selection.
 - [Fitter Sketch Plugin](https://github.com/pberrecloth/fitter-sketch-plugin), by Peter Berrecloth: Fit layer to artboard width, height or both
+- [Fix Styles](https://github.com/dinozavrix/sketch_fix_styles), by dinozavrix: Remove duplicate styles in Sketch
 - [Flatten Plugin for Sketch](https://github.com/einancunlu/flatten-plugin-for-sketch), by Emin İnanç Ünlü: Flatten single or multiple layers instantly, create shared artboard styles, keep them all updated like a boss and boost your Sketch document performance.
 - [FlipSize](https://github.com/apertureless/sketch-flip-size), by Jakub Juszczak: Flip the size of any artboard or shape
 - [Flowmate](https://github.com/wodory/flowmate), by Sanghun Woo: Sketch Plugin to draw flowchart and diagram
 - [Fluid for Sketch](https://github.com/matt-curtis/fluid-for-sketch), by Matt Curtis: Fluid is a Sketch plugin that provides a means to create more constraint-based, responsive designs.
 It is based on Auto Layout constraints.
+- [Font Packer](https://github.com/bigxixi/font-packer), by Big XiXi: A Sketch plugin to collect font files you used in your sketch file.
 - [Font Size Checker](https://github.com/feb19/sketch-font-size-checker), by Nobuhiro Takahashi: Text Size Validator for iOS or Android UI Designers.
-- [Font-Packer](https://github.com/bigxixi/font-packer), by Big XiXi: A Sketch plugin to collect font files you used in your sketch file.
 - [FontFinder](https://github.com/ukn530/fontfinder), by Tatsuya Uchida: Sketch Plugin to find and select font items in a current page
 - [Foreign Ipsum](https://github.com/3raxton/foreignipsum), by Braxton Huff: Generate text for your mockups in multiple languages 🗺
 - [Formr](https://github.com/lessthanzero/formr), by Alexander Katin: Helps to maintain simple proportions of layers and artboards